 The standard U.S. label fails to comply with EU labeling requirements.
 On December 13, 2014, the EU's "Food Information to Consumers (FIC)" Regulation 1169/2011 became applicable to all prepackaged food and drink products marketed in the EU, including those imported from third countries.
-The mandatory nutrition declaration requirement introduced by the FIC regulation became applicable on December 13, 2016.
+The mandatory nutrition declaration requirement introduced by the FIC regulation became applicable in 2016.

 Detailed information on food labeling requirements set out in the FIC regulation is available in GAIN report "New EU Food Labeling Rules Published", supplemented by GAIN report "How to Comply with the EU's New Food Labeling Rules."
-These reports as well as updates on EU labeling rules can be found on FAS USEU's website at http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/eu-labeling-requirements/.
+These reports as well as updates on EU labeling rules can be found on FAS USEU's website at https://usda-eu.org/food-drinks/eu-labeling-requirements/.

-In order to assist food business operators complying with the EU's food labeling rules, the European Commission as well as several Member State authorities and EU food federations have published guidance documents.
+In order to assist food business operators complying with the EU's food labeling rules, the European Commission as well EU food federations have published guidance documents.

-- European Commission: Notice on questions and answers on the application of Regulation 1169/2011 on the Provision of Food Information to Consumers (June 2018) - European Commission: Infographic on the new labeling rules - FoodDrink Europe (EU Food and Drink Industry Confederation): Guidance on the Provision of Food Information to Consumers
+- European Commission: Notice on questions and answers on the application of Regulation 1169/2011 on the Provision of Food Information to Consumers (June 2018) - European Commission: Infographic on the new labeling rules

+• FoodDrink Europe (EU Food and Drink Industry Confederation): Guidance on the Provision of Food Information to Consumers

 The objective of a "Regulation" is to set harmonized rules that apply throughout the EU.
 However, the FIC Regulation allows EU Member States to deviate from EU rules.
-Article 39 of the FIC Regulation sets conditions for Member States to adopt additional mandatory national measures, including measures for country of origin labeling.
+Article 39 of the FIC Regulation sets conditions for Member States to adopt additional mandatory national measures, including measures for country-of-origin labeling.
 The FIC Regulation exempts alcoholic beverages from mandatory nutrition labeling and ingredient listing but Article 41 allows Member States to maintain national rules on the listing of ingredients until EU-harmonized provisions are adopted.